charvolant/de-calixtinus/README.md

 The `text-icu` package allows canonicalisation of unicode characters.
 This package depends on the [icu4c](https://icu.unicode.org/) library.
-For MacOS, you will need to have [brew](https://brew.sh/) installed and install the library and the pkg-config cask.
+For macOS, you will need to have [brew](https://brew.sh/) installed and install the library and the pkg-config cask.

 ```shell